 Semantic interoperability is the ability to interpret the meaning of the exchanged data unambiguously as information in the appropriate context.
-However, the goal of the connectivity function is limited to provide syntactic interoperability between participating endpoints.

-For IIoT systems, connectivity comprises two functional layers:
+For IIoT systems, the foundation for semantic interoperability comprises of two functional layers:

 The connectivity transport layer provides the means of carrying data between endpoints.
 It provides technical interoperability between endpoints participating in a data exchange.
-This function maps to layer 4 (transport) of the OSI model or the transport layer of the Internet model (see Table 2-1).

 The connectivity framework layer facilitates how data is unambiguously structured and parsed by the endpoints.
 It provides the mechanisms to realize syntactic interoperability between endpoints.
 In this context, "common data structure" refers to the structure or schema of the data being exchanged.
 Familiar examples include data structures in programming languages and schemas for databases.
-The connectivity framework function spans layers 5 (session) through 7 (application) of the OSI model or the application layer of the Internet Model (see Table 2-1).
+Thus, "connectivity framework" is the portion of the communication stack up to, and including, the framework layer.

-The data services framework in the distributed data interoperability and management function builds on the syntactic interoperability foundation provided by the connectivity framework to provide the foundation for semantic interoperability required by the dynamic composition and coordination function of the Industrial Internet Reference Architecture (IIRA).
+The distributed data interoperability and management function builds on the syntactic interoperability foundation provided by the connectivity framework and provides semantic interoperability required by the dynamic composition and coordination function of the Industrial Internet Reference Architecture (IIRA).

-The role and scope of the IIoT connectivity function layers are summarized in Table 2-1.
+The role and scope of the IIoT communication stack layers are summarized in Table 2-1.